MycoChat/mycochat/readme.txt

 ===============================================
 OpenAccess DB

-Unzip r20260729.zip to a directory named r20260729 in mycollm/db/aspergilus
+Download a Chroma db (db.zip) that is ready to use from https://doi.org/10.5281/zenodo.21847490

-make sure the path to the file chroma.sqlite3 is  ...mycollm/db/aspergilus/r20260729/chroma.sqlite3
+Unzip db.zip to a directory named db in mycollm.
+The final path will be   mycollm/db/r20260729 make sure the path to the file chroma.sqlite3 is  ...mycollm/db/r20260729/chroma.sqlite3